vvdleun/audiostreamerscrobbler/README.md

 ### Setting up the player

-At this time, the program can monitor exactly one BluOS or MusicCast player.
+At this time, the program can monitor exactly one BluOS (BlueSound) or Yamaha MusicCast player.

 #### Monitor a BluOS (BlueSound) player

-It should also be compatible with the new third party BluOS powered devices that have appeared on the market, but this has not been tested yet.
+First, ensure that the type of the player is "bluos", as displayed below.
 Enter the name of your device in the config.json's "name" field in the "player" section.

         ...
         "player": {